shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L03_Export_data.md

 You are a functional consultant working on the Fabrikam project.
 You need to export some data from your Dataverse environment.

+## Lab objectives
+In this lab, you will perform:

++ Task 1: Export data using the maker portal
++ Task 2: Export data from a model-driven app

 ## Exercise 1 – Export data

 In this exercise, you will export data using the maker portal.